CORM/Cassandra-Orm/README.md

   C. Integration with ORM

- This code has dependency on the datastax core java libraries.
+ Please Note: This code has dependency on the datastax core java libraries.

     package com.corm.test.app;